Coleus A Colorful Outdoor Garden Asset

-House plants can become a valuable asset to your outdoor garden if you consider their many useful possibilities.
 I attacked a new yard last year when after one tour of the back yard revealed an area that catered to chickweed, creeping Charlie and plaintain.

 With dappled shade from tall trees, tight, poorly drained soil, and a complete lack of grass, the spot would seem to have ideal ingredients for a cement patio!
-We solved the problem at practically no expense by the use of some extra house plant cuttings.
-Early in May I spaded the plot deeply and added generous amounts if peat moss and coarse vermiculite.

 I planted coleus in a casual line across the back part of the bed, then tall wax begonias and sultanas, and bordered the bed with some extra gloxinia seedlings and dwarf wax begonias.
-Within two weeks time the bed had caught on and nothing in the yard was more attractive last year.

 A friend provided a cupful of achimenes (cupid’s bower) tubercles right after the planting was made, so I poked them down among the plants.
 They were in full bloom from July until frost.